cafeduke/cafeduke.github.io/_posts/java/2017-01-01-executive-service-task-dependency.md

 ### Get indegree of completed tasks

-Let us assume the the currently executing task and its result ([Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html)) object are stored in a map mapExecutingTaskToResult.
+Let us assume the the currently executing task and its result ([Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html)) object are stored in a map `mapExecutingTaskToResult`.
 The below function identifies tasks that have completed.
 The indegree of the completed tasks are fetched, but only valid tasks among these are considered.

 #### Set of valid indegree